 Freshly shelled peas are something you just can’t buy at the store as their shelf life is very short.
 (I’m talking hours.
 They turn to starch very quickly after picking.)

 Peas are a cool season crop that usually does well in almost any soil type.
-There are some varieties that are dwarf, but most need to be trellised.
+There are some dwarf varieties, but most pea plants need to be trellised.

-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
-For more information, check out my disclosures page.)
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

-Types of peas
+Types of Peas

 There are 3 main types of peas-snap peas, snow peas, and shelling peas, also called English peas, sugar peas, or green peas.
 There are also sweet peas, but they are a flowering vine that doesn’t produce edible peas.